dondi314/InsightDataEngineeringSubmission/README.md

 List all busiest nonzero quarter hour time blocks of the week in order of web traffic received by the website from highest to lowest (take day of the week into account).

 ### Feature 7:
-List all nonzero quarter hour time blocks of the week in order of web traffic received by the website from highest to lowest in terms of number of website hits.
+List all nonzero quarter hour time blocks of the week in order of web traffic received by the website from highest to lowest in terms of bandwidth (total number of bytes for our purposes).
+Take the day of the week into account.

 ## About Feature 5, 6, and 7